-1. Conducting - fulfilled by completion of MUS 4322

-3. Piano proficiency - exam taken after no more that four semesters of piano study Theory proficiency - fulfilled by completion of MUS 4321
+- Conducting fulfilled by completion of MUS 4322 1. - 2.
+Secondary instruments or voice - fulfilled by completion of MAP-S private piano. - Piano proficiency exam taken after no more than four semesters of 3 piano study Theory proficiency - fulfilled by completion of MUS 4321 - 4.